lingxiGitHub/Capstone-CareerLinker/README.md

-# LinkedLing
+# CareerLinker

 ## 🧐 Description
-LinkedLing is a website clone, inspired by LinkedIn.
-LinkedLing can be used for adding posts, leaving comments for posts, messaging and job posting.
+CareerLinker is a website clone, inspired by LinkedIn.
+CareerLinker can be used for adding posts, leaving comments for posts, messaging and job posting.

 [Live site](https://linkedling.onrender.com)